openstack/diskimage-builder/README.md

 Base images
 -----------

-These are cached by the standard elements - fedora, redhat, ubuntu.
+These are cached by the standard elements - fedora, redhat, ubuntu, debian and opensuse.

 source-repositories
 -------------------